stratomercata/stratomercata-website/source/_videos/privacy-on-chain-and-the-rise-of-zcash.md

 I wish I had more, you know, hands-on experience with general ZK.
 I see a lot of people very excited by it.
 And maybe in a way that makes me skeptical because it seems like a cool toy.
 But I am open to them working great.
 And so I don't want to make a strong, firm stance at the moment on them, but they would be great if they work.

 **Victor Wong:**
-Yeah, it seems like the approach to Kieran's point is like find specific areas where you can create circuits and apply them and optimize for those and then expand that over time.
+Yeah, it seems like the approach to Kieren's point is like find specific areas where you can create circuits and apply them and optimize for those and then expand that over time.
 You know, like it's really about kind of like, you know, nailing those initial use cases.

 **Jim Hormuzdiar:**
 And that's why I was drawn to that because, because if you, if you really narrow it down to something really simple, then I think you can do it well.